Filing a Claim for Refund (Publication 117)

 How will I know whether my claim has been approved?
 How long does it take?

-If we deny your claim and you wish to continue your appeal, the next step is to file a lawsuit for refund in court.
-If you wish to do so, you must file the lawsuit within 90 days after the mailing of CDTFA’s Notice of Denial of Claim for Refund.
-For more information, see publication 17, Appeals Procedures: Sales and Use Taxes and Special Taxes and Fees.
+If your claim for refund is denied and you wish to continue your appeal, the next step is to file a lawsuit for refund in court.
+If you wish to do so, you must file the lawsuit within 90 days from the date of the Notice of Denial of Claim for Refund.